-The controversy surrounding private citizens' use of force for law enforcement purposes has recently received national attention in connection with the February 2020 death of Ahmaud Arbery, a 25-year-old African-American man, in Georgia.
+The controversy surrounding private citizens' use of force for law enforcement purposes received national attention in connection with the February 2020 death of Ahmaud Arbery, a 25-year-old Black man, in Georgia.
 A former police officer, Gregory McMichael, noticed Arbery running in the neighborhood and thought he looked like the person suspected of several recent break-ins in the area.
 McMichael and his son Travis armed themselves and chased after Arbery in a truck.
 Following a confrontation, the unarmed Arbery was fatally shot by Travis, who reportedly directed a racial slur at Arbery as he was dying.
 A third person, Roddie Bryan, who filmed a video of the incident, allegedly helped pursue and corner Arbery.
 All three men have been indicted for intentional murder, felony murder, aggravated assault, and attempted false imprisonment.
+In addition, the Justice Department has charged the three men with attempted kidnapping and interfering with Arbery's right to use a public street because of his race.
 See Richard Fausset, Suspects in Ahmaud Arbery's Killing Are Indicted on Murder Charges, N.Y.
 TIMES, June 26, 2020; What We Know About the Shooting Death of Ahmaud Arbery, N.Y.
-TIMES, June 29, 2020.
+TIMES, June 29, 2020; Katie Benner & Will Wright, Three Are Indicted on Federal Hate Crime Charges in Black Jogger's Death, N.Y.
+TIMES, Apr.
+29, 2021, at A16.